amazonpay-labs/amazonpay-sample-app-v2/android/README_install.md

 If not, click on "Create New Virtual Device" to create a Virtual Device.
 ![androidstudio-select-hard](docimg/android_select_hard.png)
 Select "Phone" in "Category" on the left and select the device you want to use for development.
-*If you are not particular about it, you can use the default selection. *
+*If you are not particular about it, you can use the default selection.*
 Click "Next".
 ![androidstudio-select-version](docimg/android_select_ver.png)
 Select the version you like from API Level 24 and above, and click "Next".
-*If you have not downloaded the file yet, click "Download" and follow the instructions on the screen to download the file. *!
+*If you have not downloaded the file yet, click "Download" and follow the instructions on the screen to download the file.*
 ![androidstudio-select-finish](docimg/android_select_fin.png)
 After "Finish", the Virtual Device will start to be generated.
 After the generation is complete, you will be able to select the generated Virtual Device, so select this one and click "OK".